abitabir/yordevs-quiz-night-2023/README.md

    [^2]: **Hint:** They were crafted using _only_ CSS!

-1. Which of these statements about the HTML alt attribute is false?
+1. Which of these statements concerning the HTML alt attribute is false?

    - Null alt attributes should only be used for decorative images.
    - Alt attributes specify alternative information about an image, which is used if a user cannot view it (e.g. due to a slow connection, an error in the src attribute, or if a screen reader is used).